margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for experiences with the Salvation Army
 * Grateful for the people working in the shopping mall
 * Grateful for the exchanges of money day in and day out
+* Grateful for the opportunity to learn about shapes while running outside on the sidewalk
+* Grateful for the greetings this morning on the walk to 7-11

 ----------